regenrek/WP-Aqua-Resizer/readme.md

 ## How-To

-There aren't any special Shortcodes or Template Tags implemented.
+There aren't any special shortcodes or template tags implemented.
 Just use the original Documentation which you can find here:

 [https://github.com/syamilmj/Aqua-Resizer](https://github.com/syamilmj/Aqua-Resizer)